Eligarf/avoid-notice/README.md

 ## Raise a Shield

 This is an opt-out setting to automatically apply `Raise a shield` to PCs using `Defend` at combat start.
-Do note that the shield effect won't automatically expire at the beginning of turn 1; the system doesn't seem to process turn-based expiration until round 2, so you will have to manually delete the effect if the `Raise a shield` action isn't taken on turn 1.
-It will automatically expire on turn 2 however.

 ## Autoroll Spell Damage